nosajio/writing/better-to-wait-2018-04-23.md

 title: "Is it better to be slow?"
 ---

-When it comes to the things we spend our time and money on—things like the media we consume, gadgets we buy and even the ideas we believe—people have a natural bias towards the new.
+When it comes to the things we spend our time and money on—things like the media we consume, the gadgets we buy, and even ideas in which we believe—people have a natural bias towards the new.

 %img[Man celebrates after he purchased a phone.](https://a.nosaj.io/slow/apple.jpg)